This is a very delicious and rich yellow cake recipe with chocolate frosting. It is one I first made while testing multiple yellow cake recipes.

 - 6 oz bittersweet chocolate melted and cooled

-- Cream the butter in bowl of a stand mixer until fitted with a paddle attachment.
+- Cream the butter in bowl of a stand mixer fitted with a paddle attachment.
 Add sugar and continue beating until light, scraping bowl often.
 Add the salt and continue creaming for another 5 minutes at medium high speed.

 - While the butter and sugar are creaming in the stand mixer, sift flour and baking powder together.
 Remember, the flour should have already been sifted before measuring.
 Set aside in a bowl.